Our focus is on spiritual, personal, and athletic growth.

-Paula Mitchell shared a great thought on our focus when she said, “It is a privilege to wear FCA on my shoulder on the sidelines.
+Paula Mitchell, girls program director, shared a great thought on our focus when she said, “It is a privilege to wear FCA on my shoulder on the sidelines.
 Not only are we held accountable to represent Christ to our team, but also serve as an example to our opponents and referees as well.”

 Shannon Smith, whose son Hunter is a defenseman for the Rochester Navy 2022 team, believes that a contributing factor to FCA’s growth is that it addresses the critical needs that are important to any sports program.
 “FCA fulfills all of the things I look for in a program for my child — outstanding communication and organization, positive and consistent coaching, moral guidance and trust, and competitive teams with a team focus,” Smith said.